corp-por/docs/content/Setup/introduction.md

 Currently, ServX is only supported on Windows.
 Linux will be supported but for now only Windows.

-## Config

-ServX will look for a [Config.xml](/config) file in the current working directory, if one is not found then a default will be created.
-This is the same for the AccessList.xml

 ## Folder Structure

 The default [Config.xml](/config) will look for a folder named *core* and a folder named *stones* up one directy from the working directory: